theBrianCui/CSC-143-Notes/archive/Fall 2019/09.25/README.md

 ## Software Testing

-What is software testing?
+### What is software testing?

- - Writing code to evaluate the correctness of code
+Software testing is writing code to evaluate the correctness of code.

- - Set expectations for input and output
+ - *Expectations* or *Assertions* check the outputs of a program
- - Develop specification for a program
+ - Tests enforce the specification for a program

-Two types of tests:
+There are two types of tests:

- - Unit Tests: test specific module or function
+ - *Unit Tests:* test specific module or function
- - Integration tests: test large parts of program
+ - *Integration tests:* test large parts of program as a whole

 What does a test look like?
  - "Assertions" evaluate outcomes